VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 First it adds data to an option called `capabilities` in lspconfig's defaults.
 This new data comes from [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp).
 It tells the language server what features [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) adds to the editor.

 Then it creates an autocommand on the event `LspAttach`.
 This autocommand will be triggered every time a language server is attached to a buffer.
-Is where all keybindings and commands are created.
+This is where all keybindings and commands are created.

-Finally it calls the `.setup()` of each language server.

 If you were to do it all by yourself, the code would look like this.